tomaskala/website/content/pages/reading.md

 probably my all-time favorite language.
 The second interpreter also shows how to implement several data structures typically used in an interpreter, simply because C doesn't provide them.

+# Software engineering

+Finally, there are some books related to the general software engineering practices.

+## Martin Kleppmann - Designing Data-Intensive Applications

+This book helped me not feel so lost in modern scalable applications.
+I particularly like the viewpoint that most systems - caches, storage, message brokers - can be viewed as databases, just each with different requirements and trade-offs.

+It's impossible to go in depth, given how many different systems there are, but the book does a pretty good job of describing the principles.
+I learned about what components a scalable application consists of, how they interact, what can go wrong, and when (not) to use them.
+By understanding the building blocks and having the vocabulary, I can quickly get familiar with new applications and know what to look for when diagnosing issues.